icecube/icetray-public/dataclasses/resources/docs/fft.rst

 The calculation of the energy then depends on the units of :math:`x_n`.
 For the common application of measured voltages, dividing both sides by the relevant impedance will yield energy on both sides.
-If the measured quantity is an electric field, then the division by the impedance will yeild the *energy fluence* (the integral of the Poynting vector).
+If the measured quantity is an electric field, then the division by the impedance will yield the *energy fluence* (the integral of the Poynting vector).

  .. note::
     This formulation of Parseval's Theorem is only valid for combination of DFT algorithm and normalization used by the :ref:`fft_data_container`.